EddieJ03/ytnotes-backend/README.md

 # YTNotes Backend

+This Kubernetes cluster consists of: a Node.js server, a Redis cache and Mongo replica set.

 To run on `minikube`:
 - First start minikube
 - Run the script `deploy.sh <number of mongo pods> <number of Node server pods>`